Cash flow has been a growing cause for concern within the sector for a number of years.

 - Community Foundation Tyne & Wear and Northumberland

 The Coronavirus Response and Recovery Fund will help to support local charities and community organisations across Tyne & Wear (Newcastle, North Tyneside, South Tyneside, Gateshead and Sunderland) and Northumberland.
 The fund is targeted at organisations supporting older people and other vulnerable people impacted by COVID-19.
-Applications are not being accepted as the Foundation is identifying recipients using its current database.
-However, there will be a second phase of funding to support a wider group of local charities and community organisations.
+Applications are now being accepted to the fund.
+For eligibility criteria please visit the Community Foundation Tyne & Wear and Northumberland website.

 - Cumbria Community Foundation

 The Cumbria COVID-19 Response Fund has been set up to assist groups and organisations that are supporting people affected by COVID-19.
 The fund will prioritise ‘charitable projects across the county that are supporting people affected by the virus, helping to keep them safe and supported in their homes and reducing pressure on the NHS’.
 There is no maximum or minimum award amount, but the foundation aims to offer smaller grants (circa £250) to community-based groups and larger grants (over £1,000) to organisations offering district or county level support.
 The application process is currently open.
 For further details on eligibility criteria please visit the Cumbria Community Foundation website.